nunomourinho/forensicVmAutopsyUserManual/docs/user/netdata.rst

 - **Memory**: Make sure there's enough RAM for all the tasks.

-- **Disk Activity**: Make sure the disk isn’t too busy.
+- **:term:`Disk Activity`**: Make sure the disk isn’t too busy.
 If it is, tasks might slow down.

 - **Network**: Keep an eye on data coming in and out, especially with big files.

 - **Alerts**: Set warnings for important things, like if RAM use is very high.

-Making Netdata Work for You
+Making :term:`Netdata` Work for You
 ---------------------------

-- **Set Your Alarms**: Set warnings for things that matter to you.
+- **:term:`Set Your Alarms`**: Set warnings for things that matter to you.

 - **Your Dashboard**: Make a dashboard that shows what's important for your tasks.

-- **Connect with Other Tools**: Netdata can send alerts to places like Slack, Twilio, or email.
+- **:term:`Connect with Other Tools`**: :term:`Netdata` can send alerts to places like Slack, Twilio, or email.

-Netdata is a great helper for those using ForensicVM Server.
+:term:`Netdata` is a great helper for those using :term:`ForensicVM Server`.
 It watches over things and makes sure all is good.
 For admins, it's a must-have tool.

 .. note::

-   To learn more about Netdata, visit the [Netdata website](https://learn.netdata.cloud/).
+   To learn more about :term:`Netdata`, visit the [:term:`Netdata` website](https://learn.netdata.cloud/).